-As Germany has made clear, it is not willing to foot the bill to preserve the Eurozone.
-So could this (or something similar) be Germany’s Plan B?
+- Asks whether, if Germany refuses to foot the bill to preserve the Euro, is this Germany’s Plan B?